CCheung96/software-tech-demo/docs/comp6010/python_unittest.md

 In test-driven development, tests are written before the code and cover the different scenarios possible.

-## Example 2
+### Example 2

+{: .highlight}
-### Problem definition: Write a function that takes in three numbers, and returns the *median* value, that is the value that sits in the middle when the numbers are arranged in ascending (or descending) order.
+Problem definition: Write a function that takes in three numbers, and returns the *median* value, that is the value that sits in the middle when the numbers are arranged in ascending (or descending) order.

 For number 1.5, 0.7 and 8.3, it's the number 1.5 that is the median value.

 Let us write some tests and compare our notes.

-### First family of values will be three distinct values.
+#### First family of values will be three distinct values.

 The median should lie in all three places across the set.